Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Discussion

+In the presence of recombination, stochasticity in transmission has qualitatively new consequences.
+With $R>0$, recombination reshuffles the genetic associations produced each generation by selection and mutation, thereby changing how temporal variation in transmission is translated into long-term growth.
+In contrast to the deterministic case, recombination can now either increase or decrease the invasion exponent, depending on over which generations it effectively averages.
+Breaking associations formed during high–mutation generations can raise the geometric mean growth rate, while breaking those formed during low–mutation generations can lower it.
+As a result, the dependence of invasion on recombination need not be monotonic, and modifier alleles with identical mean mutation rates can differ in invasibility solely because they differ in the variance or tail behavior of their mutation-rate distributions.

+Importantly, recombination is not the only parameter that can have qualitative effects in this regime.
+When transmission is stochastic and $R>0$, invasion depends jointly on mutation rates, selection strength, ploidy, and the full distribution of $u_{2,t}$.
+Parameters that were merely quantitative factors under deterministic transmission can now change the sign of selection on the modifier.
+Mean mutation rates alone are therefore not the sole predictors of evolutionary outcome once temporal variability and recombination are both present.

+These results suggest a possible, though speculative, perspective on why mutation rates are not driven to zero.
+Classical explanations invoke a drift barrier, costs of replication fidelity, or physiological constraints.
+Our results point to an additional mechanism: if reduction in the mean mutation rate is accompanied by increased temporal variance, then selection acts on the geometric mean fidelity rather than the arithmetic mean.
+Thus, the lowest evolvable mutation rate would be limited not by its mean value alone, but by the variability required to achieve it.
+We emphasize, however, that this interpretation goes beyond the present model.

-Several extensions follow naturally.
-Introducing weak temporal correlation in $u_{2,t}$ might affect whether clustering of high–mutation generations changes invasion probabilities and how this interacts with small $R>0$.
-Allowing recombination itself to vary randomly ($R_t\in[0,\tfrac12]$), possibly jointly with $u_{2,t}$, would generalize the framework to products of matrices with time–varying $R_t$; the effect on $\gamma$ would depend on the joint distribution of $(u_{2,t},R_t)$ and their covariation with selection–generated associations. \emph{Empirically}, these results motivate estimating not only $\mathbb E[u_{2,t}]$ and $\mathrm{Var}(u_{2,t})$ but also $\mathbb E[\log(1-u_{2,t})]$ and the temporal covariance between $u_{2,t}$ and measures of linkage or background fitness, using pedigree–based recombination maps, mutation–accumulation lines, or experimental evolution data.
+Several extensions could be valuable.
+Introducing temporal autocorrelation in $u_{2,t}$ would allow high–mutation generations to cluster, potentially amplifying or dampening their effect on invasion, especially when recombination is weak but nonzero.
+Allowing recombination itself to vary across generations, possibly jointly with mutation rate, would further generalize the problem to products of matrices with time-varying parameters, where invasion would depend on the joint distribution and covariance structure of transmission and linkage.

-In summary, stochastic transmission replaces the arithmetic–mean criterion of deterministic models with a geometric–mean criterion.
-Rare but extreme realizations of $u_{2,t}$ disproportionately reduce the expected logarithmic growth rate, while recombination determines how this variability is averaged across genetic backgrounds.
-Invasion therefore depends jointly on the distribution of $u_{2,t}$, the recombination rate, selection strength, and ploidy.
-Stochastic variation in $u_{2,t}$ can reverse the deterministic \emph{Reduction Principle}, allowing recombination to change not only the \emph{magnitude} but also the \emph{direction} of modifier invasion.